PWGIS/ArcPy/Location/README.txt

  201805-torres: wrote initial address in parcel function 20180607-revisions completed to script, incorporating address in parcel function and changing create layers function so that a variety of data types
           can be passed into the function.
+20180622-Eno: Removed search cursor in the Join the joinClosest back to the layer based on the facilityID and then calculate the value of the location field from the site address

  ==============================================================================